isacikgoz/migration-assist/README.md

 --fix-artifacts   Removes the artifacts from older versions of Mattermost --fix-unicode     Removes the unsupported unicode characters from MySQL tables --fix-varchar     Removes the rows with varchar overflow -h, --help        help for source-check
---mysql string    DSN for MySQL
 ```

 Please refer to [queries](queries) directory to see which queries will run to check or fix MySQL database.